Zackio/wpedit/readme.md

 ## Authentication

 At the moment this is using basic auth for testing.
-Before release we'll change this for better security.
+Using proper authentication in next on the list.

-The basic auth plugin must be installed on site that you're publishing too. https://github.com/WP-API/Basic-Auth
+The basic auth plugin must be installed on site that you're publishing to: https://github.com/WP-API/Basic-Auth

 ## Settings